 We’d like to try therapy, but I am not sure that it’s financially viable right now.

 Ask yourself if your marriage is worth fighting for.
 Also ask yourself what the emotional costs of your ongoing conflicts have been to each of you as well as your family and friends.
 Your marriage may be the most important relationship of your life.
 What is the value of feeling and interacting more lovingly, effectively and respectfully now and in the long-term?
 This is your significant relationship, which radically impacts your life and your wellbeing.
 Getting help to communicate with your partner in more effective and lasting ways may be one of the best investments you can make.

 Many people come to BPS having worked with other therapists who were not trained to work with couples on communication issues or who they couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced to work with couples and whose personality is a good match with yours and your partner’s.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match you with a therapist who is trained and experienced to work with couples and whose personality is a good match with yours and your partner’s.
 Once you find that good match, making a commitment to yourself and your partner may prove to be the venture of a lifetime – imagine being much happier on a regular basis and ask yourself what that is worth.